zhanzr/TC1782-Demo/README.md

 FreeRTOS Demo for TC1782.

-FreeRTOS Example 21.
+FreeRTOS Example 22.

 Content:

-	Demo for Trap.
+	Demo for U Stack and I Stack.